thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 *************

-Add the following line to *src/audio/CMakeLists.txt* inside the block where other components subfolders are specified:
+Add the following line to *src/audio/CMakeLists.txt* inside the block where other components' subfolders are specified:

 .. code-block:: cmake